charbelkhabbaz/inmind.ai_Electra_Pulse_Board/README.md

 For example, let’s assume the admin clicks on Revenue and Cost per Month: an overlay will open displaying the charts, with an option to download them as a PDF.
 The charts are dynamic, meaning any applied filter will affect all of them.

 <img width="1549" height="723" alt="Q5 page5" src="https://github.com/user-attachments/assets/752b5e14-a39e-4899-8947-d97d5eae5f7d" />

+When clicking on ‘Export as PDF,’ the charts will be exported as a PDF.

 <img width="1600" height="859" alt="pdf" src="https://github.com/user-attachments/assets/5276790b-5024-4a5f-968c-2e9762871f87" />